 Materials are easily damaged.

 Contains 120 colorful, image-driven cards that included either questions or activities.
 Convenient pant-shaped case for portability.
 Set receives accolades from the American Academic of Pediatrics for fostering early brain development.
+Innovative and fun.

 Cards could be a bit larger for little hands to handle, and some parents recommended securing them onto a ring.